Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 ## System Partitioning

 System Partitioning is the process of designing an embedded system for heterogeneous compute.
-This involves analyzing the polyphase channelizer algorithm characteristics and its functional blocks to identify which block should be implemented in AI Engines versus PL, and establish a data flow with sufficient bandwidth to support the required computations.
+Analyze the polyphase channelizer algorithm characteristics and its functional blocks.
+Identify the block to implement in AI Engines versus programmable logic (PL).
+Establish a data flow with sufficient bandwidth to support the required computations.
 For more information on system partitioning methodology, refer to *Versal Adaptive SoC System and Solution Planning Methodology Guide* [(UG1504)](https://docs.amd.com/r/en-US/ug1504-acap-system-solution-planning-methodology/AI-Engine-System-Partitioning-Planning).

 ![figure2](images/system_partitioning_overview.png)